espressomd/espresso/doc/sphinx/inter.rst

 .. math:: V(r) = \frac{\alpha q_1 q_2}{r},

 where and are the charges of the bound particles.
-There is no cutoff, the bejerrum length of other coulomb interactions is not taken into account.
+There is no cutoff, the Bjerrum length of other coulomb interactions is not taken into account.

 Subtracted Lennard-Jones bond